nickurban/nickurban.com/_posts/2014-02-21-the-magic-of-drala.md

 They are described as a raft which carries one across the river of life.
 "Gone... gone to the other shore" as the [Heart Sutra] says.
 Once one reaches the shore, to carry the raft further would be a hindrance.
+Instead of focusing on the teachings, which are ultimately just another narrative, one dwells directly in elemental reality.

 [^1]: [Shambhala: The Sacred Path of the Warrior](http://www.amazon.com/Shambhala-Sacred-Path-Warrior-Classics/dp/159030702X/), 1984, Shambhala Publications, p.
 103